Raw Pu-erh vs. Green Tea: 5 Key Differences You Must Know

 2. Processing Methods

 Both raw pu-erh and green tea follow a similar processing method.
-After the leaves are harvested, they wither, then they are pan-fried or steamed and rolled.
-Only the last step varies: most green teas are dried with hot air whereas pu-erh is dried in the sunshine.
-The sunshine affects the taste and the aging profile of raw pu-erh.
+After harvesting the leaves, tea farmers wither, pan-fried (or steam), shape, and dry the leaves.
+But here's the main difference.
+During the last step, most green teas are machine-dried, whereas pu-erh teas are sun-dried.
+And this natural drying affects the taste and the aging ability of raw pu-erh.
 Raw pu-erh is also typically compressed into a tea cake form after it is dried.
 The end-to-end process of making pu-erh is much more laborious than many commercialized teas.

 3. Flavor Profile

-Flavor profile of pu-erh changes over time as it ages.
+The flavor profile of pu-erh changes over time as it ages.
 For example, young raw pu-erh can have a slightly bitter taste, which eases as it ages.
 Pu-erh teas can also have earthy or green vegetal flavors.
-Green teas can be described as bittersweet, floral, oceany and more depending on where it was grown and processed.
-Mansa's aged teas are ready to be enjoyed without further aging.
-For example, our Raw Pu’er collection includes young raw pu-erh teas that do not have much bitterness to them and can be brewed as is.
+Green teas are bittersweet, floral, and oceany, depending on where they were grown and processed.

 Learn how to brew in gongfu style